Planned vs Unplanned Downtime: The Difference and How to Cut Both

 Operators know when something feels off, even if the numbers look fine.
 Create a simple feedback process where machine operators report unusual noise, vibration patterns, temperature changes, or cycle time variations during the first production run.
 A centralized system like GlobalReader lets you log this feedback directly alongside your OEE data, so you can spot patterns across multiple maintenance events.

-Measure the Impact and ROI
+Measure impact and ROI

 Track specific metrics before and after planned downtime to calculate the actual return on your maintenance investment.
 Start with your baseline OEE score from the week before maintenance, then measure OEE for the week after.
 If your bearing replacement increased availability from 82% to 91%, that's a 9-percentage-point gain you can convert to additional production capacity.
+We have a full guide for the oee calculation.

 The unplanned downtime ratio tells you if your planned maintenance is actually preventing breakdowns.
 Calculate it by dividing unplanned downtime hours by total downtime hours.
 If this ratio drops from 40% to 25% after implementing condition-based maintenance, you've reduced emergency repairs significantly.